Terminal-based system information tools are unashamedly geeky yet undoubtedly useful, too.

-As Neofetch is a command-line tool you won’t find an app icon in the Dash.
-Instead, to use it, simply run the following from whichever terminal emulator you prefer:
+Remember, because Neofetch is a command-line tool you won’t find an app icon in the app menu.
+Instead, to use it, just run:

 from the command line.

-to see a full list of the various command line arguments.
+to see a full list of the various command line arguments you can use.